Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 12 April 2025 10.04.15 UTC
+- WIB: Sabtu, 12 April 2025 10.37.20 UTC
-- WITA: Sabtu, 12 April 2025 11.04.15 UTC
+- WITA: Sabtu, 12 April 2025 11.37.20 UTC
-- WIT: Sabtu, 12 April 2025 12.04.15 UTC
+- WIT: Sabtu, 12 April 2025 12.37.20 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

 Kategori: success